Skip to Content

 Currently bound

-Now you must store the data you just retrieved to the data variable.
+5. Now you will select the data to store in the variable.

 Save the logic